Fort Carlos III: History

 Lieutenant Don Luis de Villars became acting commander at the post in April 1782 after Captain de Villiers became too ill to perform his duties.
 Captain Jacobo du Breuil took over as commander of the post on January 5, 1783, and added a bastion at one angle of the fort.
 Captain De Villier remained at the fort as second-in-command, despite orders from Governor Esteban Miró to leave.

 Fort Carlos III was the focus of James Colbert's 1783 raid during the American Revolutionary War, during which it was a place of refuge for the local women and children.
 During the late 1780s and early 1790s, the side of the fort closest to the river was slowly destroyed by erosion and flooding.
 After Captain Ignacio Delinó took control of the post in 1790, he had Fort San Estevan built about a half mile back from the river to replace the ruined structure.
 By February 1793, Fort Carlos III was entirely eroded into the river.
-Today, the remains of Fort Carlos III are inundated beneath Horseshoe Lake (Post Bend), a former channel of the river now used as a navigation lake.
+Today, the remains of the fort are inundated beneath Horseshoe Lake (Post Bend), a former channel of the river now used as a navigation lake.